 Augustus’s Mausoleum was one of the emperor’s first major building projects in Rome.
-Built in 28 BC, August is said to have been inspired by the mausoleum of Alexander the Great in Alexandria, Egypt.
+Built in 28 BC, Augustus is said to have been inspired by the mausoleum of Alexander the Great in Alexandria, Egypt.
 Although this is the largest circular funerary monument in the world, it was left in a ruinous condition until restoration started in earnest in October 2016.
-The restored mausoleum is due to open in Spring 2020, with free entry to visitors.
+Following extensive renovation, the site re-opened to the public on 1 March 2021 by the mayor of Rome.
+Here we provide background to the history of the tomb, as well as providing information for visiting the Mausoleum of Augustus and buying tickets online.

 The Mausoleum of Augustus in 2016 before restoration.
 Photograph © Ethan Doyle-White